1950 British Columbia B-36 crash

 Sometime after midnight on 14 February 1950, a Convair B-36B, United States Air Force Serial Number 44-92075 assigned to the US 7th Bombardment Wing, Heavy at Carswell Air Force Base in Texas, crashed in northwestern British Columbia on Mount Kologet after jettisoning a Mark 4 nuclear bomb.
 This was the first such nuclear weapon loss in history.
-The B-36B had been en route from Eielson Air Force Base near Fairbanks, Alaska, to Carswell AFB, more than 3,000 miles southeast, on a mission that included a simulated nuclear attack on San Francisco.
+The B-36B had been en route from Eielson Air Force Base near Fairbanks, Alaska, to Carswell AFB, more than 3000 mi southeast, on a mission that included a simulated nuclear attack on San Francisco.

 Incident

 Convair B-36B 44-92075 was flying on a simulated nuclear strike combat mission by the Soviet Union.
 The B-36 took off on 13 February 1950 from Eielson AFB with a regular crew of 15 plus a Weaponeer and a Bomb Commander.
 The plan for the 24-hour flight was to fly over the North Pacific, due west of the Alaska panhandle and British Columbia, then head inland over Washington state and Montana.
 Here the B-36 would climb to 40000 ft for a simulated bomb run to southern California and then San Francisco, and it would continue its non-stop flight to Fort Worth, Texas.
 The flight plan did not include any penetration of Canadian airspace.
 The aircraft carried a Mark 4 atomic bomb, containing a substantial quantity of natural uranium and 5000 lb of conventional explosives.
 The bomb did not contain the plutonium core necessary for a nuclear detonation.
 Until 1951, the US military had no nuclear cores in its possession, as they were still entirely in the custody of the U.S. Atomic Energy Commission.
 The flight did contain a "dummy capsule," a simulated container for a nuclear core (filled with lead), which was recovered much later.